weareloup/Powershell.Helpers/README.md

 # Navigate

+- Ensure that the environment variable CHECKOUT_DIR is set as a machine wide variable
-- Command created to navigate to checked out repo
+- Commands created to navigate to checked out repo
+- e.g. monolith - change directory to monolith repo